 It is not enough for a solution to be acidic or alkaline to break disulfide bonds or remove a perm; it must also have a reducing agent.

-So, if you are to strip a perm from your hair with eggs, they should have a pH above nine or less than five.
+So, if you are to strip a perm from your hair with eggs, it should have a pH above nine or less than five.
 Plus, they must include a reducing agent.

-While an egg white, a few weeks old, can have a pH between 9-9.5, it does not have a potent reducing agent to break the disulfide bonds.
+While an egg white, a few weeks old, can have a pH between 9 and 9.5, it does not have a potent reducing agent to break the disulfide bonds.
 Therefore, it won’t strip or relax your hair perm.

 However, you might feel your hair a bit relaxed after applying eggs to it.
 That’s because of proteins coating your manes.
 And it only lasts for a day or two.